Rah Rah Rochester

 Proprietor Kruesel has put quotations onto the facade of his store that reflect his views.
 One is by Dr. Charlie Mayo — "The greatest contribution we can make is to prepare the oncoming generations to think for themselves'' — and one is by Mayo's brother, Dr. Will: "This country rightfully has based its idea of a safe democracy on education.''

 We had a lot of choices for dinner — contrary to common wisdom, Rochester does have interesting restaurants and breweries, too.

 Only a few people knew the Cajun two-step, but older folks did the polka and a cluster of young people bounced up and down, waved their hands and formed a conga line.

 "Is this a rowdy Minnesota town?'' teased band leader Michael Doucet.
 "This has never happened before.
 Is this a normal crowd?
 This is a part of Minnesota we haven't been in yet.
 We love it.''

 On Sunday, we explored downtown Rochester.
-At the Kahler Complex, a man was pacing back and forth past shops, speaking loud Arabic into a cell phone; the hotel has long catered to Mideast royal families and opened The International Hotel, "Where the Wealthy Get Healthy.''
+At the Kahler Complex, a man was pacing back and forth past shops, speaking loud Arabic into a cell phone; the Kahler hotels have long catered to Mideast royal families at its hotels, "Where the Wealthy Get Healthy.''

 The Kahler always has been tied to the Mayo Clinic.
 The first Kahler in 1907 catered to convalescents and had a hospital unit, and the new Kahler, opened in 1921, operated as part hospital, part hotel until 1954.